 There are thousands of businesses selling various types of subscription boxes on the market, but they all share one thing in common: subscription billing.

-Properly managing your subscription billing is a vital part of ensuring success.
+Properly managing your subscription billing is a vital part of ensuring success, especially during seasonality in business.
 The subscription box business model relies on your ability to automatically charge your customers on a recurring basis.

 Read on to learn how subscription billing and payments work, the different tools you can use, and our recommendations for subscription billing software.

 Subscription payments, also called recurring payments, are automated payments that a business collects on a preset schedule.
 Since these payments are more complicated than one-time payments, you need to have the right infrastructure in place to request and accept payments online--including being PCI compliant.

 There are a few ways to bill and accept subscription payments.
 These include buying a platform with integrated billing software, using third-party payment processors, or manually sending recurring invoices.
 Automated billing can help streamline your operations and is more convenient for your customers since no action is required on their part once the subscription has been set up.